 1. Apple iPad Air (4th Generation)

 What it Promises: This apple iPad packs the power of iPad Pro for lesser money, retaining all value features that you would like your tablet to showcase.
 Smooth and fast are the two words that will pop in your mind while using this tablet, whether it is video chats, web content browsing, playing action games or indulging in art apps.
 It’s perfect for your productivity and creativity needs.
+Everyone knows apple as a high-end performance device, but it’s also one of the best tablets for reading and of course other activities.

 Other Tech Specs: 264 PPI of Pixel density, 10.9-inch display screen with anti-reflecting coating, 458 g weight, 64 GB and 256 GB storage variants, Apple A14 processor, 12-megapixel main camera, 7-megapixel front camera